Eganathan/quickRef/content/ai/prompt-engineering.md

 ❌ Poor: "Help with my code"
 ✅ Good: "As an experienced Python developer, help me debug this function and explain the error in detail"
 ```

+## Framework

+Getting the most out of generative AI is all about understanding inputs and outputs.
+What are you hoping to get from the tool?
+That’s the output.
+What kind of prompt is going to help you get it?
+That’s the input.
+And there’s a simple framework that helps you provide clear and specific directions to any gen AI tool.

+The **TCREI** framework (a useful acronym for "Thoughtfully Create Really Excellent Inputs") stands for:
+- **T**ask
+- **C**ontext
+- **R**eferences
+- **E**valuate
+- **I**terate

 ## Prompt Structure